Skip to main content

 Request header names are case-sensitive and can only contain alphanumeric characters, hyphens, and underscores.
 Headers names containing other characters will be discarded from the request.
 Response headers are unrestricted.
 If you must forward a restricted header to the proxy destination, as a workaround, you may add this header manually from within the request transform.

-Response Transform - Response Object
+Code Response Transform - Javascript Response Object

 An object of the following type must be returned by the response transform function: